stecklars/dynamic-dns-netcup-api/README.md

 | -h           | --help             | Outputs this help                                         |
 | -v           | --version          | Outputs the current version of the script                 |

-If you have ideas on how to improve this script, please don't hesitate to create an issue or provide me with a pull request.
+If you have ideas on how to improve this script, please don't hesitate to create an issue.
 Thank you!